Code of Business Conduct and Ethics

 The Company's efforts to ensure observance of, and adherence to, the goals and policies outlined in this Code of Conduct require your cooperation.
 You are expected to bring any instance, occurrence or practice that you, in good faith, believe is inconsistent with or in violation of this Code of Conduct to the attention of your supervisor, the Publisher or President of your newspaper or operation or the Company's General Counsel.
 The following is an approach to dealing with potential problem situations.

+No Fear of Retaliation.
 It is a federal crime for anyone to intentionally retaliate against any person who provides truthful information to a law enforcement official concerning a possible violation of any federal law.
 In cases in which you report a suspected violation in good faith and are not engaged in the questionable conduct, the Company will attempt to keep its discussions and actions confidential to the greatest extent possible.
-In the course of its investigation, the Company may find it necessary to share information with others on a need to know basis.
+In the course of its investigation, the Company may find it necessary to share information with others on a "need to know" basis.
 No retaliation shall be taken against you for reporting alleged violations while acting in good faith.
-If you feel you have been retaliated against in any way, you should contact the senior Human Resources representative at your newspaper or operation or the Companys General Counsel.
+If you feel you have been retaliated against in any way, you should contact the senior Human Resources representative at your newspaper or operation or the Company's General Counsel.

 Publication of the Code of Business Conduct and Ethics